 Look at your team members and see if you’re missing opportunities to motivate stronger work performance by emphasizing each employee’s natural motivational style.

 4. Communicate More Efficiently with Your Employees

-Minimize conflict and improve clarity for the person receiving the message by using the Manager Comparison Tool.
+Minimize conflict and improve clarity for the person receiving the message by using the Interaction Guide.
 Compare your communication style with your direct report.
 What parts of your manager communication style clash with theirs?
 Evaluate how you can modify your style to accommodate your team member’s style.